sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 4. Check His in detail
 	- 3 possible states: HIE (H on one of the two N's), HID (H on the opposite N), HIP (positively charged, both N's have an H)
    	- The extra (+) charge in HIP is not favorable.
 Only select the HIP state if it will induce the formation of a salt bridge/electrostatic interaction.
      	- If the pKa of His has been shifted by its surroundings to be >7-8, then you can protonate it.
-This usually occurs if there`s an acidic residue (such as Asp/D or Glu/E) next to it encouraging a salt bridge.
+This usually occurs if there's an acidic residue (such as Asp/D or Glu/E) next to it encouraging a salt bridge.

 5. For Lys, Asp, Glu, His: If there are two unique bonding patterns possible, both equally favorable, you may need to set up two different simulation sets and analyze both datasets.